seacrest3/Seacrest-Team-Profile-Generator/README.md

 # Seacrest-Team-Profile-Generator

-This is a command-line application to dynamically generate a HTML webpage.
+This is a command-line application to dynamically generate a HTML file.

 ## Description

-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This application will take in information about employees on a software engineering team, then generates an HTML file that displays summaries for each person.

 It is tasked to convert the starter code into a working Node.js command-line application and to make sure every part of the code passes each provided test.